Biden's special envoy to Haiti resigns in protest of 'inhumane, counterproductive' deportations

 "Surging migrants to our borders will only grow as we add to Haiti’s unacceptable misery," he wrote.

+But senior State Department officials told Fox News that there were other reasons for Foote's resignation.
+One official said Foote had been pushing for inappropriate additional responsibility and oversight in his two months on the job.

-A State Department spokesperson confirmed Foote's resignation to Fox News, and thanked him for "his service in this role."
+Nevertheless, a State Department spokesperson confirmed Foote's resignation to Fox News, and thanked him for "his service in this role."

 "The United States remains committed to supporting safe, orderly, and humane migration throughout our region, and we engage with partners throughout the migratory corridor to impress upon them our shared responsibility for humane migration management, which includes enforcing migration laws and protecting vulnerable populations," the spokesperson said.
 "To address the immediate challenges that returnees face, the United States is working with the International Organization on Migration to ensure that returning Haitian migrants are met at the airport and provided with immediate assistance."